Frank LaRose

-Frank LaRose (born April 18, 1979) is an American politician.
-He has served as Secretary of State of Ohio since 2019, after serving two terms as a Republican member of the Ohio State Senate from Ohio's 27th Senate district which includes Wayne County as well as portions of Stark and Summit counties.
+Frank LaRose (born April 18, 1979) is an American politician who has served as the 51st secretary of state of Ohio since January 2019.
+A Republican, he was member of the Ohio State Senate for two terms, from January 2011 to January 2019.
+He was a candidate for the U.S. Senate in the 2024 election, challenging incumbent senator Sherrod Brown.
+He lost to Bernie Moreno in the primary.

-Early life, military career and education
+Early life, military career, and education

 LaRose was born at Akron City Hospital and grew up in Copley Township in Summit County, Ohio.
 His grandfather started the House of LaRose, a beverage bottling and distribution company in Akron, Ohio, where Frank worked growing up.
-He has four siblings and worked on the family farm growing up.
-He graduated from Copley High School.
+He has four siblings and worked on the family farm during his childhood.

+LaRose graduated from Copley High School.
 He subsequently enlisted in the United States Army in 1998, serving in the 101st Airborne Division and later, the U.S. Special Forces as a green beret.
 He received the Bronze Star for his service in Iraq.

-LaRose's military service played a significant role in cementing a strong belief in protecting elections and voters’ rights.
-As a green beret, he observed foreign elections, including the Iraqi elections in which voters had their finger dyed purple to prevent voter fraud.
+He has said that his military service influenced his desire to protect elections and voters' rights.

 He graduated from Ohio State University with a Bachelor of Science degree in consumer affairs and a minor in business administration.

-Ohio Senate career

-Ohio Senate election (2010)
+Ohio Senate

+Elections

-LaRose ran for Ohio Senate in 2010 and defeated the Democratic nominee, Summit County Councilman Frank Comunale, in the 27th District, a Democratic-leaning district, by 56.5% to 43.5%.
+LaRose ran for Ohio Senate in 2010 and defeated the Democratic nominee, Summit County councilman Frank Comunale, in the 27th District, a Democratic-leaning district, by 56.5% to 43.5%.

-Ohio Senate (2011–2013)
+LaRose won re-election to his seat in 2014 with 67.7% of the vote.
+The anti-abortion advocacy group Ohio Right to Life endorsed LaRose's opponent in the 2014 Republican primary.
+LaRose had previously voted against Governor John Kasich's nomination of Ohio Right to Life president Mike Gonidakis to the state medical board in 2012.

+Tenure

 LaRose was sworn into the Ohio Senate in 2011.
 Governing magazine named him one of "12 State Legislators to Watch in 2014".

-LaRose was chair of the Ohio Senate Transportation, Commerce and Workforce Committee, and previously was chair of the State and Local Government Committee and Public Safety, Local Government and Veterans Affairs Committee.
-He previously was chair of the Joint Committee on Agency Rule Review.
+LaRose was chair of the Ohio Senate Transportation Committee; the Commerce and Workforce Committee; the State and Local Government Committee; the Public Safety, Local Government, and Veterans Affairs Committee; and the Joint Committee on Agency Rule Review.

 LaRose voted for Senate Bill 5 which reduced collective bargaining rights for public workers (including police, firefighters and teachers).
 He said that he agonized over the decision.
 After the bill, which passed by a narrow margin, was repealed by a public referendum, LaRose said, "The voters have made it clear that this was not the course they wished to take."
 In 2018, LaRose said, "As I look back on [my yes vote on SB5] am I confident I did the right thing?
 Not necessarily."

-LaRose voted for the Congressional Redistricting plan (HB 369) that is now under legal challenge for gerrymandering.

-LaRose voted for SB 72 in 2011, a "late-term abortion" ban, which only affects 1% of abortions, and provided no exception for the mother's health.
-This was reintroduced as HB 78, which lowered the ban from 24 to 20 weeks, but allowed for an exemption for the woman's health.